Lower Blepharoplasty in Newport Beach and Beverly Hills

 As a specialist in facial plastic surgery, Dr. Batniji has dedicated his practice to beautifying the face.
 He is board certified by the American Board of Facial Plastic & Reconstructive Surgery and by the American Board of Otolaryngology.
 He is able to provide his patients with beautiful, long-lasting lower eyelid surgery results due to his unique understanding of facial aesthetics and his vast knowledge and expertise in facial plastic surgery techniques.

 Dr. Batniji is affiliated with several accredited surgery centers and hospitals throughout Southern California, and your lower eyelid surgery may take place at any one of these.
 He most commonly performs surgery at the Newport Beach Surgery Center and Hoag Hospital, both of which are located in Newport Beach, California.
 Dr. Batniji is also a member of the Department of Otolaryngology-Head and Neck Surgery and the Department of Plastic Surgery at Hoag Hospital.
+He is an educator, lecturer, and acknowledged leader in his field.

 Where can I view examples of Dr. Batniji’s blepharoplasty techniques?